bioinformaticsdotca/BiCG_2018/module10/module1_lab.md

 ## Access Data in the Cloud

-ICGC data (stored at GNOS sites, Collaboratory, AWS S3) and TCGA (stored at cgHub and GDC) are indexed at https://dcc.icgc.org/repositories.
+ICGC data sets (stored at GNOS sites, Collaboratory, AWS S3) and TCGA (stored at cgHub and GDC) are indexed at https://dcc.icgc.org/repositories.

 Other data sets are usually available on-line and can be accessed over HTTP(s) protocol.

 Data repositories have different access policies and download clients: http://docs.icgc.org/cloud/repositories/#download-client-operation_1

-OICR created a unified client that can be used to download data from multiple repos http://docs.icgc.org/cloud/icgc-get/, but for this lab we will use the native "ICGC storage client" that can be used only in Collaboratory and AWS.
+OICR created a unified client that can be used to download data from multiple repos http://docs.icgc.org/cloud/icgc-get/, but for this lab we will use the native "ICGC storage client" that can be used only to access the data sets stored in Collaboratory and AWS.

 ### Collaboratory Data